Marc D. Goldfinger beats the hell out of most writers working today.

 I will always remember her courage in the face of adversity and how she didn’t understand the word “quit.”
 Although she has passed from this mortal coil, her Spirit lives on in me and in those others who loved her.

 It is 12 years later since I first started as a homeless Spare Change News vendor.
 I am still associated with the paper as a writer.
 My life has changed in a multiple of ways.
 I separated from my wife in 1994.
 We traveled different paths but always kept in touch.
 She died suddenly in December of 1998.

 I remarried in 2002 to a wonderful woman named Mary Esther, who has become the light of my life.
 I am comfortably housed today, yet I have not forgotten where I came from.
 I am treating all aspects of my dual diagnosis and have had my ups and downs.
 I am actively engaged in therapy and attend support groups regularly.

 I will always be grateful to Spare Change News for being a major part of my life and a stepping stone towards becoming a contributing member of society.

 Since I worked at the paper I went back to school and worked for a time as an addictions specialist.
 At this time I am just writing poetry, fiction and commentary while I focus on treating my illness.
 I never know what tomorrow will bring so I do the best I can to stay in today.
 Today is all I have.
 It is enough.

 76 Unity Avenue

 Belmont MA 02478

-4 USD for the complete 114 pages essay on format pdf.
-After your payment is done I will send you the pdf to your e-mail adress.
-You will see the Shopping Cart by clicking the “Further Information” button (at the very end of this page) to proceed the payment.
+The complete 114 pages essay on format pdf.
+After your payment is done I will send you the pdf to your e-mail address.